Hansmu/typescript-tutorial/Readme.md

 * any (:any) - can just be whatever, kind of removes TypeScript's point

 Union can be used to allow different types. (: number | string)

+Literals can be used to limit a parameter to certain values.